absdas1998/multinational-retail-data-centralisation/README.md

 The multinational retail data centralisation project is a comprehensive data management and integration initiative designed to efficiently collect, process, and store diverse datasets from various sources.
 The primary goal of this project is to create a robust and organized data infrastructure, enabling informed decision-making and data-driven insights for a range of business needs.

 ## Extract and clean the data from the data sources
-In this section, we will discuss how to extract data from various data sources, clean it, and store it in the `sales_data` database.
+In this section, we will discuss how I created the classes in order to extract data from various data sources, clean it, and store it in the `sales_data` database.
+Please find my scripts in the repository.

 Step 1: First, create a db_creds.yaml file containing the database credentials for the AWS RDS database